• Skip to primary navigation

 making a whole chicken in the instant pot

 Instant Pot Rotisserie Chicken is one of the easiest ways to cook a whole chicken.
 The chicken will be done in under an hour and is tender, moist, and flavorful.
 Your Instant Pot will make fast work of cooking up a whole chicken.
-I like to pop one in my IP on on Sunday and have shredded cooked chicken in my fridge to use in easy chicken recipes for the crazy weekdays!
+I like to pop one in my IP on Sunday and have shredded cooked chicken in my fridge to use in easy chicken recipes for the crazy weekdays!

 making a whole chicken in the instant pot